ajschumacher/so_tense_very_flow_wow/README.md

 ```

 This shows how the multiplication operation tracks where its inputs
-come from; they come from other operations in the graph.
+come from: they come from other operations in the graph.
 To understand
 a whole graph, following references this way quickly becomes tedious
-for humans; TensorBoard graph visualization will be nicer.
+for humans.
+TensorBoard graph visualization will be nicer.

 How do we find out what the product is?
 We have to "run" the
 `output_value` operation.
 But that operation depends on a variable,